VysotskiVadim/VysotskiVadim.blog/_drafts/android-pick-file.markdown

-`queryFileName` is a custom function, you can read about in the next section, or remove it's call if you don't need file name.
+`queryFileName` is a custom function, you can read about in the next section, or remove its call if you don't need the file name.

 ### Get file name (optional feature) {#get_file_name}